-Dusty Springfield (1933- 1999) is one of the most loved recording artists of my long lifetime.
-Her music has moved me, thrilled me and comforted me for more than 55 years.
+Dusty Springfield is one of the most loved recording artists of my long lifetime.
+Her music has moved me, thrilled me and comforted me for more than six decades.
 For me, her album Dusty In Memphis (1969) is a perfect LP.
 I cannot fault a single note.
 Every selection is delicious.
 It is at the top on my list of Top 10 Albums Of All Time.

-Springfield was an unlikely Gay Icon.
-She was born Mary Isobel Catherine Bernadette O’Brien in London just a month before the start of WW II.
-She started life as an Irish Catholic schoolgirl, yet she gained stardom as a sultry singer of soul, ”the white girl singing black music“.
+Springfield is an unlikely Gay Icon in many ways.
+Born on April 16, 1939 in London with the name Mary Isobel Catherine Bernadette O’Brien, it was just a month before the start of World War II.
+She grew up as an Irish Catholic schoolgirl, yet she gained stardom as a sultry singer of soul, as she said: “…the white girl singing Black music“.

-With a strong, almost masculine countenance, but a feminine style, Springfield has always had real appeal for LGBTQ people.
-She studied and copied drag acts, creating an image that was confusing to a lot of the 1960’s listening public.
-In the press, that image was vigorously protected from her gayness.
-The press releases always stressed Springfield’s Catholic faith and middle-class roots.
-The fact she was living with a fellow singer, Norma Tanega, was conveniently overlooked.
-After she and Tanega split up, there was always another woman keeping Springfield company.
+With a strong, almost masculine countenance, but with a feminine style, Springfield has always held real appeal for all sort of people under the LGBTQ umbrella.
+She created a confusing image for a lot of 1960s and 1970s music lovers.
+Press releases always stressed Springfield’s Catholic faith and middle-class background.
+But, in fact, she was living with a fellow singer, Norma Tanega, something that was conveniently overlooked.

-She invented a look for herself which became iconic, with tall beehive hair and thick, dark eye make-up.
+She invented a look which became iconic, with tall beehive hair and thick, dark eye make-up.
 Her style was copied by other recording artists of the time, plus many teenage girls and drag queens.
-Her career has left a lasting legacy on modern fashion.
+That look has left a lasting legacy on modern fashion.